History, tourist information, and nearby accommodation

 A romantic tale

 While he was in prison Sir Patrick Hume, later to become the Earl of Marchmont, sent his daughter Grisell, aged only 12, to carry messages to Baillie.
-Baillie was eventually released, but in 1684 he was in trouble with the government again, and this time he did not pay with a fine, but with his life, executed for high treason.
+Baillie was eventually released, but in 1684 he was in trouble with the government again, and this time he paid with his life, executed for high treason.
 His estates were forfeited to the crown, and his son, George Baillie, now penniless, fled to the Low Countries.

 About Mellerstain House